Mick Fleetwood: Heroes Are Hard to Find, Fleetwood Mac, Rumours

-Like many musicians during the 1970s in Los Angeles, Fleetwood Mac began using copious amounts of cocaine.
+Like many musicians during the 1970s in Los Angeles, the members of Fleetwood Mac began using copious amounts of cocaine.
 Fleetwood would go on to recollect in his autobiography that "Until then, Fleetwood Mac hadn't had much experience with this Andean rocket fuel.
 Now we discovered that a toot now and then relieved the boredom of long hours in the studio with little nourishment."
 The personal relationships between the band members were becoming frayed.
 After six months of non-stop touring, the McVies divorced in August 1976, ending nearly eight years of marriage.
 The couple stopped talking to each other socially and discussed only musical matters.
 Buckingham and Nicks also fought often, a fact that was revealed to fans by Rolling Stone in April 1976.
 The duo's arguments stopped only when they worked on songs together.
 At the same time, Christine McVie and Nicks became closer.
 Fleetwood, meanwhile, began searching for a new recording location, and landed on the Record Plant of Sausalito, California.
 Grissim, working for Rolling Stone, frequently met with the group and took a particular liking to Fleetwood, whom he described as "a real pro."

-Fleetwood Mac convened at the Record Plant February 1976 with hired engineers Ken Caillat and Richard Dashut.
+Fleetwood Mac convened at the Record Plant in February 1976 with hired engineers Ken Caillat and Richard Dashut.
 Most band members complained about the studio and wanted to record at their homes, but Fleetwood did not allow any moves.
 Despite his talent at keeping the group together, the recording of Rumours was fraught with emotional turmoil due to the collapsing relationships within the line-up.
 Christine McVie and Nicks decided to live in two condominiums near the city's harbour, while the male contingent stayed at the studio's lodge in the adjacent hills.
 Chris Stone, one of the Record Plant's owners, recalled that "The band would come in at 7 at night, have a big feast, party till 1 or 2 in the morning, and then when they were so whacked-out they couldn't do anything, they'd start recording".
 Fleetwood often played his drum kit outside the studio's partition screen to better gauge Caillat's and Dashut's reactions to the music's groove.
 After the final mastering stage and hearing the songs back-to-back, the band members sensed they had recorded something "pretty powerful".

 Rumours was a huge commercial success and became Fleetwood Mac's second US number one record.
 It stayed at the top of the Billboard 200 for 31 non-consecutive weeks, while also reaching number one in Australia, Canada, and New Zealand.
 The album was certified platinum in America and the UK within months of release after one million units and 300,000 units were shipped respectively.
-The band and co-producers Caillat and Dashut, would go on to win the 1978 Grammy Award for Album of the Year.
+The band and co-producers Caillat and Dashut went on to win the 1978 Grammy Award for Album of the Year.
 By March, the album had sold over 10 million copies worldwide, including over eight million in the US alone.